ekohl/tutorial/README.md

 The source code of the tutorial is [hosted on GitHub](https://github.com/DjangoGirls/tutorial).
 The GitHub [Fork & Pull workflow](https://help.github.com/articles/using-pull-requests) is used to accept and review changes.

 The tutorial uses the [HonKit](https://github.com/honkit/honkit) project for publishing its documentation.
 [See more information about how HonKit works](https://honkit.netlify.app/).
+For every pull request, a preview is generated.

 The tutorial is written in [Markdown mark up language](https://help.github.com/articles/markdown-basics).